Vermont lawmakers send GMO food-labeling law to governor

 Unlike bills passed last year in Maine and Connecticut, which require other states to pass GMO labeling laws before they can be enacted, Vermont's contains no such trigger clause.
 The law would take effect July 1, 2016.

-Backers of the law said they expect Governor Peter Shumlin to sign it.
-Shumlin's office did not immediately comment.
+Backers said they expect Gov. Peter Shumlin to sign it.
+There was no immediate comment from the governor's office.

-The developers of genetically modified crops and the $360 billion U.S. packaged food industry are pushing for passage of a bill in Congress that would nullify any state law to require labeling of foods made with such crops.
+Vermont's effort comes as the developers of genetically modified crops and the $360 billion U.S. packaged food industry push for passage of a bill in Congress that would nullify any state law to require labeling of foods made with such crops.

 According to the National Conference of State Legislatures, more than two dozen states are considering GMO labeling bills.

-Some of the most widely-used GM crops are corn, soybeans and canola, staple ingredients in packaged foods.
+Some of the most widely-used U.S. GMO crops are corn, soybeans and canola, staple ingredients in packaged foods.

+Backers of the Vermont bill said they expect the biotech industry to sue to stop enactment, and the bill includes the formation of a fund that could pay legal bills.
+Consumer groups say labeling is needed because of questions about the safety of GM crops for human health and for the environment.

 GMO crop developers such as Monsanto and their backers say genetically modified crops have been overwhelmingly proven safe.

-The Grocery Manufacturers Association said Wednesday it was evaluating whether to sue to try to stop "this misguided legislation."
-Consumers can buy organic foods if they want to avoid GMOs, the group said.

-"GM crops are safe and have important benefits for people and our planet," the GMA said in a statement.
-"The government therefore has no compelling interest in warning consumers about foods containing GM ingredients..."

-(Reporting by Carey Gillam in Kansas City; Additional reporting by Lisa Baertlein in Los Angeles; Editing by Nick Zieminski and Grant McCool)
+(Reporting by Carey Gillam in Kansas City, additional reporting by Lisa Baertlein in Los Angeles; Editing by Nick Zieminski)